A child-friendly way to explain puberty for kids

 • Your seven-year-old might be upset because their 13-year-old sister won’t have a bath with them anymore, and they want to know why.

-These are all situations where you can provide your child with some basic information that will satisfy their curiosity.
+These are all situations where you can provide your child with basic information to satisfy their curiosity.
 They don’t need a highly detailed answer, just an answer that satisfies their curiosity.

 This article talks more about how to work out if your child is ready to hear about sex.